otakbeku/ETL-assignments/Take Home Assignments - Harits Abdurrohman.md

-# Take Home Assignments - Harits Abdurrohman
+# Take Home Assignments

 ## ETL Process

 ETL is a process within data engineer pipeline to transform data into target source.
 ETL consists of three operation, known as:

 - (E)xtraction: extract data from sources.
 The main idea of extraction is to get the expected data from many sources.
-In this phase, validation test is held to check whether the source has the expected values in a given business domain.
+In this phase, a validation test is held to check whether the source has the expected values in a given business domain.
-- (T)ransform: transform the extracted data into correct format of given target.
-Data warehouse collecting data from several format like csv, json, xml and relational databases.
-Transform phase consolidate source format into target format.
-Beside changing the format, this phase also carries data cleaning.
-This process involve needs from given business and technical context.
-For example joining multiple extracted data into single data, aggregating some values, re-ordering the columns or even encode columns.
+- (T)ransform: transform the extracted data into the correct format of a given target.
+The Data warehouse collects data from several forms like CSV, JSON, XML, and relational databases.
+The transform phase consolidates the source format into the target format.
+Besides changing the format, this phase also carries data cleaning.
+This process involves needs from a given business and technical context.
+For example, joining multiple extracted data into single data, aggregating some values, re-ordering the columns, or even encoding columns.
 - (L)oad: loads the transformed data to target databases.
-In this phase, mostly new data is concatenated and rarely overwrite the existing data.
-Data warehouse records all of transaction.
+In this phase, primarily new data is concatenated and rarely overwrites the existing data.
+The Data warehouse records all transactions.

 Documentation of ETL code:

-In this assignments, I assume the given data already cleaned, therefore there is no data cleaning process.
-The only transformation is change the data file type from csv into sql.
-My db engine of choice is SQLite, due to lightweight and more favorable in small scale projects.
+In this assignment, I assume the given data is already cleaned, therefore there is no data cleaning process.
+The only transformation is to change the data file type from CSV into SQL.
+My DB engine of choice is SQLite, due lightweight and more favorable in small-scale projects.
 Eventually, this function expected three mandatory parameters, consists of:

 - data_path [*string]*: path of csv file
 - table_name [*string*]: name of the given table.
 Assuming the name of table is different from file name